 Sex Machine Museum

 The name of this museum says it all.
-Located in Old Town Square, it covers three floors and contains such items as shoes worn by ancient Greek prostitutes with the words “follow my steps” engraved in the soles so they could leave an imprint on the ground, erotic clothing, body harnesses, chastity belts, and iron corsets.
-Obviously, not a museum for children, no one under the age of 18 is allowed and the price is about 250 CZK.
+Located in Old Town Square, it covers three floors.
+It contains such items as shoes worn by ancient Greek prostitutes with the words “follow my steps” engraved in the soles so they could leave an imprint on the ground, erotic clothing, body harnesses, chastity belts, and iron corsets.
+Obviously, not a museum for children, no one under the age of 18 is allowed, and the price is about 250 CZK.

 Museum of Medieval Torture Instruments

 Not for the faint of heart, this museum contains over 60 devices of torture used all over Europe.
-If you are interested, visitors will see such devices as iron maidens, saws meant to cut a person in two and chastity belts.
-Since it is small, you will only spend less than an hour touring the museum and all devices are described in several different languages.
-The museum is located between Charles Bridge and Old Town Square and is open from 10am until 10pm each day.
+If you are interested, visitors will see such devices as iron maidens and saws meant to cut a person in two and chastity belts.
+Since it is small, you will only spend less than an hour touring the museum, and all devices are described in several different languages.
+The museum is located between Charles Bridge and Old Town Square and is open from 10 am until 10 pm each day.

 Wax Museum Prague